qntkhvn/climbing/README.md

 # climbing

-An Examination of Sport Climbing Combined Scoring Format
+An Examination of Sport Climbing Competition Format and Scoring System